-When a resident first arrives at Swinfen Hall, they will be able to contact a family member by phone.
+When a prisoner first arrives at Swinfen Hall, they will be able to contact a family member by phone.
 This could be quite late in the evening, depending on the time they arrive.

 They will get to speak to someone who will check how they’re feeling and ask about any immediate health and wellbeing needs.

-Each person who arrives at Swinfen Hall gets an induction that lasts about a week.
+Each prisoner that arrives at Swinfen Hall gets an induction that lasts about a week.
 They will meet professionals who will help them with:

 - health and wellbeing, including mental and sexual health

 - any substance misuse issues, including drugs and alcohol